Lemon Vinaigrette

 Jump to Recipe

-Lemon vinaigrette is a staple dressing recipe and instantly brightens any salad or plate of veggies.
-Made from just a handful of ingredients including fresh lemons, olive oil, Dijon mustard, honey, and garlic it’s incredibly easy to make, and tastes much better than store-bought!
+Lemon vinaigrette is a staple dressing recipe that instantly brightens any salad or plate of veggies.
+Made from just a handful of ingredients including fresh lemons, olive oil, Dijon mustard, honey, and garlic, it’s incredibly easy to make and tastes much better than store-bought!

 Lemon Vinaigrette Ingredients

-• Olive Oil: Grab a good quality extra virgin olive oil.
+• Olive Oil: A good quality extra virgin olive oil makes all the difference.

 • Dijon Mustard: This helps to emulsify the dressing and adds a hint of spice.

-• Honey: Just a smidge of sweetness to help balance the tartness of the lemons.
-You could also use maple syrup.
+• Honey: Just a smidge of sweetness helps to balance the tartness of the lemons.
+Alternatively, you can use maple syrup.

-• Garlic: Just a couple of minced garlic cloves makes any dressing zing with flavor.
+• Garlic, salt, and black pepper: A couple of minced garlic cloves make this dressing zing with flavor.

-• Many vinaigrettes call for a 3:1 ratio of oil to acid.
-I much prefer a 3:2 ratio, or something closer to that, as I’ve used in the recipe below.
+• Dressing ratio: Many vinaigrettes call for a 3:1 ratio of oil to acid.
+But, I prefer a 3:2 ratio, or something closer to that.
 It’s a little less oily and far more flavorful.
 But feel free to adjust to your preference.

 Lemon Vinaigrette Recipe